 Data-led communication helps solve Cape Town’s water crisis

-When the City of Cape Town faced with the worst drought in more than 300 years, it required an innovative communication strategy to rapidly change residents water consumption.
+Facing the worst drought in more than 300 years, the City required an innovative strategy to rapidly change water consumption.

 Hero Strategic Marketing, together with BrandsEye partnered with the City of Cape Town to develop a responsive data-led information strategy to rectify misinformation and drive fact-based conversations around water usage.